-- If discipline is withdrawn from your records, all days/hours will be removed. - Unexcused absences, which occur up to the date of a valid disciplinary step will be rolled into that disciplinary action. - For unexcused absences that are less than five consecutive days where the employee fails to be present at work to be issued the proper discipline, the following will apply: - If an employee has taken in excess of thirty-two (32) hours of unexcused time in twenty (20) consecutive days, BIW may issue the proper discipline through eertified the mail (with copy to Local S6 President).
-The effective date of such discipline will be five (5) days after the postage date. - Discipline through the mail shall be issued in accordance with contract compliance dated February 12, 2009 the Memorandum of Agreement dated 2 March 2018, as modified. - The appropriate Trade Shop Steward or General Steward will be notified and will arrange a meeting with management in a timely manner for each of the disciplinary steps.
+• If discipline is withdrawn from your records, all days/hours will be removed.

+- Unexcused absences, which occur up to the date of a valid disciplinary step will be rolled into that disciplinary action. - For unexcused absences that are less than five consecutive days where the employee fails to be present at work to be issued the proper discipline, the following will apply: - If an employee has taken in excess of thirty-two (32) hours of unexcused time in twenty (20) consecutive days, BIW may issue the proper discipline through certified mail (with copy to Local S6 President). - Discipline through the mail shall be issued in accordance with the Memorandum of Agreement dated 2 March 2018, as modified. - The appropriate Trade Shop Steward will be notified and will arrange a meeting with management in a timely manner for each of the disciplinary steps.
 The Chief Steward will be notified if meetings cannot be arranged in a timely manner and for all suspensions and discharges.